Airbnb is a website for people to rent out their properties.

 Hadley holds an MBA from The Wharton School at the University of Pennsylvania and a Bachelors of Science in Engineering from the University of Pennsylvania.

 Nihal Mehta is a Founding General Partner at Eniac Ventures.
-With 14+ years of experience in innovating marketing technologies through founding five startups to date and investing in over 70, Nihal is a noted expert in the emreging adoption of mobile technoligies for media properties and consumer brands.
+With 14+ years of experience in innovating marketing technologies through founding five startups to date and investing in over 70, Nihal is a noted expert in the emerging adoption of mobile technoligies for media properties and consumer brands.

 Nihal is the founder & executive chairman of LocalResponse, Inc. which makes ads more relevant from social signals.
 LocalResponse was named to Forbes 2013 list as #67 of America's Most Promising Companies and #568 on the 2013 Inc. 5000's Fastest Growing Companies.
 Prior to LocalResponse, (which pivoted from buzzd, the first mobile real-time city guide), Nihal founded ipsh!, one of the first full-service mobile marketing agencies in 2001, which he sold to Omnicom (NYSE: OMC) in 2005.
 Nihal's personal investments include Admob (sold to Google), Swiftkey, Tapad & Uber.